GSA/ficam-playbooks/_fpki/common/03_distribute_os.md

 <br>
 [![A .gif that shows the distribution and verification steps performed with Microsoft Group Policy Object (GPO)](../../../assets/fpki/gpo.gif){:style="width:85%;"}](../../../assets/fpki/gpo.gif){:target="_blank"}{:rel="noopener noreferrer"}

-### Use third-party configuration management tools
+### Use Third-Party Configuration Management Tools

 {% include alert-warning.html content="To follow these steps, you must have Enterprise Administrator privileges for the Domain.
 You will need to run these commands from an agency domain controller." %}